ulrich3110/BDT-e/README.md

 7. Model conversion to GLTF format
 8. View creation

+   a.
 Edit materials

+   b.
 Set start viewpoint

+   c.
 Publish in the cloud

 9. Integration of views into online communication